gjr-rj/AGR-Cpure/README.md

-# Project to study for the proposal of a new Genetic Algorithm (GA) to solve the Traveling Salesman Problem (TSP)
+# Project to study for the proposal of a new Genetic Algorithm (GA) to solve the Traveling Salesman Problem (TSP).